wootfish/eli.sohl.com/drafts/wangs-attack.md

 ## The Attack

 The core of Wang's attack is a large list of constraints on the hash function's intermediate states.
-Despite what the paper says, these do not quite form a set of sufficient conditions -- but they do come close.[^3] Here is the relevant table (from page 16 of the paper):
+Despite what the paper says, these do not quite form a set of sufficient conditions, but they do come close.[^3] Here is the relevant table (from page 16 of the paper):

 [^3]: Subsequent research has identified the conditions missing from Wang et al.'s paper, as well as other differentials which utilize smaller sets of constraints (e.g. [Yu Sasaki et al., 2007](https://www.iacr.org/archive/fse2007/45930331/45930331.pdf)).
-This subsequent research is worth studying in their own right, but it is out of scope for this post.

 [![Table 6: A Set of Sufficient Conditions for Collisions of MD4](/assets/img/wang-table-6.png){: .img-center }](/assets/img/wang-table-6.png)

-This may look daunting, but if you stare at it for long enough you'll notice that nearly all of the conditions fall into three broad categories: requiring that certain bits within intermediate states are either 1, 0, or equal to the bit at the same index in a prior state (almost always the _immediately_ prior state).
-The only exceptions are two conditions on
-$$c_6$$, namely $$c_{6,30} = d_{6,30}+1$$ and $$c_{6,32} = d_{6,32}+1$$.
+This may look like a lot, but if you stare at it for long enough you'll start to notice patterns.
+Nearly all of the conditions fall into three broad categories: requiring that certain bits within intermediate states are either 1, 0, or equal to the bit at the same index in a prior state (almost always the _immediately_ prior state).
+The only exceptions to this categorization are two conditions on $$c_6$$, namely $$c_{6,30} = d_{6,30}+1$$ and $$c_{6,32} = d_{6,32}+1$$.

 The bulk of these conditions apply to first-round intermediate states.
 According to Wang et al., satisfying the first-round conditions (i.e. everything up through $$b_4$$) is enough to produce a collision with probability